Quinnod345/eoschatai/README.md

 - Excel-like spreadsheets with formulas and calculations
 - AI-assisted editing with diff view and suggestions
 - Real-time collaboration and sharing capabilities
-- Export options for all artifact types
+- Export options for all composer types

 #### 🎯 Use Cases & Examples
 - Generate Python scripts and edit them with AI assistance